 The Asian American Law Enforcement Association (AALEA) is a non-profit organization and chartered member of NAPOA.
 AALEA was established in Fairfax County, VA in 2004.
 AALEA members are comprised of Asian-American police officers, sheriff deputies, other local and federal law enforcement officers and civilians.
 Because AALEA recognizes, appreciates, and promotes diversity within the organization, We welcomes membership of all ethnicities who have appreciation and the desire to join a strong brother and sisterhood we share.
 AALEA represents various law enforcement agencies in the Washington metropolitan region and reflects the incredible diversity in both the public and law enforcement communities that we serve.
 The goals of AALEA are to promote and strengthen positive relations between the Asian communities and the police, promoting equal opportunity in recruitment, retention, mentoring, career development, and advancement of Asian Pacific American Officers in their respective agencies.

 Wilson Lee was elected as President of AALEA-NCR in August 2016.
 Wilson joined the Fairfax County Police Department, Virginia, in 2008 and currently holds the rank of First Lieutenant.
-During his career with Fairfax County Police Department, he worked patrol in the Reston District, served as a school resource officer at Herndon Middle School, patrol supervisor, Policy and Directives Change Team, and Planning and Research Bureau.
-Wilson is currently assigned as the Police Liaison Commander of the Public Safety and Transportation Operations Center.
+During his career with Fairfax County Police Department, he worked patrol in the Reston District, served as a school resource officer at Herndon Middle School, patrol supervisor, Policy and Directives Change Team, Planning and Research Bureau, and Police Liaison Commander.
+Wilson is currently assigned as the Assistant Commander of the West Springfield District Station.
 Wilson graduated with a Bachelor of Science degree in Administration of Justice from George Mason University in 2007, and a Masters of Professional Studies degree in Security and Safety Leadership from George Washington University in 2012.

 Vice President of Administration